MrStarbird/LotW-Randomizer/README.txt

 4. Known Issues
 =====================================================
 -There is a slight possibility that the randomizer could give different outcomes and still have the same seed and flags if two different people use it.
 This most likely is an issue with different versions of the .NET Framework.
+-There may be possible scenarios where a Portrait Shuffle could cause a loop that is inescapable and would create a situation where you would have to die in order to return (thus possibly losing the Dragonslayer).
+If you see this situation, please inform me with the portrait locations and where the portraits lead to.
 =====================================================
 5. Thanks
 =====================================================